Arizona

 Prompt Payment Requirements (Public/Private)

-Ariz.
+Arizona Public – Ariz.
 Rev. Stat.
-Ann. §§ 34-221, 41-2576, 41-2577 (2022) (owner to prime 14 days after invoice certified and approved; invoices deemed certified and approved 7 days after invoice received unless owner issues written objection; final payment 60 days after acceptance – any retention for longer than 60 days requires written justification; prime to sub/sub to lower tier 7 days after payment unless otherwise agreed, except no contract may materially alter right to prompt payment; interest at 1% per month starting after payment due date; prompt pay requirements extend to design professionals contracted by contractor or subcontractor).
+Ann. §§ 34-221, 41-2576, 41-2577 (2024) (owner to prime 14 days after duly certified and approved estimate of work; invoices deemed certified and approved 7 days after invoice received unless owner issues written objection, within the seven days; final payment 60 days after acceptance – any retention for longer than 60 days requires written justification; prime to sub/sub to lower tier within 7 days after payment unless otherwise agreed, except no contract may materially alter right to prompt payment; interest at 1% per month starting after payment due date; prompt pay requirements extend to design professionals and/or material suppliers contracted by contractor or subcontractor).

-Ariz.
+Arizona Private – Ariz.
 Rev. Stat.
-Ann. §§ 32-1181 to -1188 (2022) (owner to prime within 7 days of certification and approval unless otherwise agreed; invoices deemed certified and approved 14 days after invoice received unless owner issues written objection; prime to sub/sub to lower tier 7 days after receipt of each progress or final payment unless sub/lower tier fails to provide invoice; interest at 1.5% per month beginning on the eighth day; attorneys’ fees and costs to successful party in any action or arbitration).
+Ann. §§ 32-1182 to -1188 (2024) (owner to prime within 7 days of certification and approval of billing unless otherwise agreed by contract in a “clear and conspicuous manner” providing for a later day of payment; invoices deemed certified and approved 14 days after invoice received unless, before that time, owner issues appropriate written objection; prime to sub/sub to lower tier 7 days after receipt of each progress or final payment unless sub/lower tier fails to provide invoice; interest at 1.5% per month beginning on the eighth day; reasonable attorneys’ fees and costs to successful party in any action or arbitration).

 False Claims Statute